CharlieKenny.me

 It’s always a pleasure to share new contacts with my own business community.
 The new connection is invaluable, although Karen may not ‘connect’ with everyone during her first meeting, she has the opportunity to introduce herself to many via second and third degree contacts … over time.

 We’ve all been there!?
 Hey, sometimes hunting works, doesn’t it?
-I thought to myself.

 I do admire those who visit groups looking for solutions to the problems of the day.
 Some are lucky with the one-off order – others usually leave the room with a fist full of cards, looking to follow up.
-Unfortunately, many sell-sell types we don’t see again.
+Unfortunately … many sell-sell types we don’t see again.

-“Anything, Charlie, I don’t specialise.
+“To be frank, Charlie, I don’t specialise.
 I’m looking for any kind of admin tasks to keep me busy, pay the bills.”

 “I’m a new business, Charlie, and I’d be happy with anything.”